mlotinga/sottek-hearing-model/README.md

 # sottek-hearing-model
-This package is an implementation of the psychoacoustic sound quality metrics from the Sottek Hearing Model defined in ECMA-418-2.
+An implementation of the psychoacoustic sound quality metrics from the Sottek Hearing Model defined in ECMA-418-2.

 ## How to install
 The package can be installed with pip: